cerner/terra-toolkit/packages/webpack-config-terra/lib/postcss/README.md

 The purpose of this plugin is to create a default theme from a scoped theme and to remove any known themes that are not desired.

 The plugin will read from the same `terra-theme.config.js` that `terra-aggregate-themes` script reads from.
-Eventually `terra-aggregate-theme`s will be deprecated in favor of this strategy.
+Eventually `terra-aggregate-themes` will be deprecated in favor of this strategy.

 ## Configuration

 ### terra-theme.config.js

 Below is an example of terra-theme.config.
-For more theme config information go [here](https://github.com/cerner/terra-toolkit-boneyard/tree/postcss-theme-plugin/config/webpack/postcss/themeConfig.md).
+For more theme config information go [here](https://github.com/cerner/terra-toolkit/tree/packages/webpack-config-terra/src/postcss-theme-plugin/config/webpack/postcss/themeConfig.md).

 ```js
 const themeConfig = {